 What Happens If Someone Changes The Marks on a Soccer Field?

 It has happened in the past where a player has deliberately ‘scuffed’ the goal spot to make a hole before a penalty has been taken.
-They’ve done this to distract a player and it can also cause the ball to shoot up over the bar.
+They’ve done this to distract a player and cause the ball to shoot up over the bar.

 Here are the official rules if someone tries to change the marks on a soccer field.